Antwerp Roller Derby: History

 In July 2012, One Love was accepted as a member of the Women's Flat Track Derby Association Apprentice Programme.
 In October 2014 the league graduated to be a full WFTDA member.

+In 2018 the league changed their name to Antwerp Roller Derby.

 Games and tournaments

 The One Love Roller Dolls have played numerous games and several tournaments (in and outside Belgium) in their career, which helped them establish an impressive position on the European Rankings.
-They are also organizers of the Benelux tournament Skates of Glory.
+They are also organizers of the Benelux tournament Skates of Glory and the international tournament Holy Duck.